-Jim Sisson, Assistant Fire Chief
+Jim Sisson, Deputy Fire Chief

 Pilot.
 Father.
 Neighbor.
 Volunteer Assistant Fire Chief.